NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/neurodeskapp.md

 ## Installing Neurodesk App

 If you have an existing Neurodesk App installation, please first uninstall it by following the uninstall instructions [here](#uninstalling-neurodesk-app).
-Then, download the installer files for your system:
+Then, install the app for your system:

 - Debian, Ubuntu Linux Installer: `sudo apt install -f NeurodeskApp-Setup-Debian.deb`
 - Red Hat, Fedora, SUSE Linux Installer: `sudo rpm -i NeurodeskApp-Setup-Fedora.rpm`